sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 {% endanchor %}

 Each individual teammate is responsible for setting up Two-Factor Authentication on their account.
 The process of setting up Two-Factor Authentication as a Teammate is no different from the process for a regular account owner.
 For detailed instructions on how to configure Two-Factor Authentication, [click here]({{root_url}}/User_Guide/Settings/two_factor_authentication.html).

 {% anchor h2 %}
+Can I reset my teammate password?
+{% endanchor %}

+Currently, teammate passwords **cannot** be reset by any user or teammate (admin or otherwise).
+Please make sure that you store your teammate's password in a safe location, and do not lose it.
+We will provide the ability to reset teammate passwords in the future.

+{% anchor h2 %}
 Related Resources